4.8out of 3,000+ reviews

 If your car’s a total loss, collision coverage helps you recuperate the car’s value in cash so you can get back on the road.
 Since collision coverage usually is limited to the car’s value at the time of the crash, if you have an old car, this type of car insurance coverage might not be worth it.
 That’s why car insurance quotes are so helpful for informational purposes.

-The cost of auto insurance—especially full-coverage—varies significantly between states.
-Here are the five cheapest states for full-coverage, but keep in mind that premiums vary significantly by ZIP code, even in a cheap state.
+The cost of auto insurance—especially full coverage—varies significantly between states.
+Here are the five cheapest states for full-coverage car insurance, but keep in mind that premiums vary significantly by ZIP code, even in a cheap state.

 There are so many creative ways to bring the cost of auto coverage down.
 Here are a few that should help your collision insurance premiums:

 Before you decide to add collision coverage to your auto insurance policy, make this calculation: compare your car’s value with the amount you would pay in a given year toward your collision insurance premium.
 (This is why insurance quotes are so important.)
 If the collision insurance costs over 10 percent of the car’s value, just leave collision coverage off your policy.

 If you are required by your lender to have collision coverage or you want peace of mind but are on a budget, a higher deductible will help keep your premium down.
 Sometimes insurance providers don’t move the premium down significantly when you opt for a higher deductible, so ask to compare before deciding.

 One of the most important things you can do to take advantage of cheap car insurance is to raise your credit score as high as possible.
 It’s one of the most influential metrics insurance companies use when setting your premiums, except in some states where they’re not allowed to do so.

 The real trick to cheap car insurance is finding the auto insurance quotes that match your coverage needs and your budget.
 And the best way to do that is with Insurify, which sources quotes tailored to you from the most important insurance companies out there.